alvin-est/studious-train/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Installation
 This application uses the NodeJS environment.
 Firstly make sure to have this set up on your local workstation or remote server.
+Also install PostgreSQL to be used as the database.

+1. Clone the repo into your local workstation or remote server
+2. Navigate into the folder with your Terminal/Console
+3. Set up your .env file with the relevant variables
+4. In the console, run the command 'npm install' to install packages.
+5. Run 'npm run init' to create and seed the database.
+Optionally, you can do this manually if familiar with SQL.
 ## Usage
 To use the app:
+Run 'node app' in your Terminal.
+Follow the prompts of the app's user interface.
 ## License
       This project is licensed under the MIT license.
 ## Screenshots
 ![Screenshot](./misc/screenshot.png)
 ## Contributors
-@alvin-est
+@alvin-est for the Coding Bootcamp at USYD.
 ## Tests
 N/A
 ## Questions